March 20–22, 2018 nor'easter: Other regions

 Winter weather advisories and winter storm watches and warnings were issued in parts of the Tennessee and Ohio valleys, as snow was expected to accumulate and blanket parts of Ohio, Indiana and Kentucky - and as far south as the Great Smoky Mountains of Tennessee and North Carolina and into central Appalachia.

 Tornado outbreak

 Before impacting the Northeast, the system was also responsible for producing severe weather across the South on March 19–20, with at least twenty tornadoes being confirmed by the National Weather Service (NWS).
 One possible tornado late on March 19 was reported as having caused "unbelievable destruction" in the town of Fulton, Alabama.
 Another devastating tornado, the first to be rated EF3 of the year, hit Jacksonville, Alabama, which caused extensive damage to both the city and to Jacksonville State University (although many of its students were on spring break at the time).
+That EF3 tornado ended a record 306 day drought without any EF3 tornadoes in the United States.
 In addition to tornadoes, the largest hail stone in Alabama history fell, at 5.38 in in diameter.